deepakkum21/Kafka/README.md

    -

 2. **CONSUMER**:-

    - It is the `application which reads message from kafka server/broker`
    - consumers are those `that subscribe to (read and process) these events`.

+3. **KAFKA SERVER / BROKER**
+   - A Kafka broker is known as KafkaServer that` hosts topics`.
+   - A Kafka broker `receives messages from producers and stores them on disk keyed by unique offset`.
+   - A Kafka broker `allows consumers to fetch messages by topic, partition and offset`.
+   - Kafka brokers can c`reate a Kafka cluster by sharing information between each other directly or indirectly using Zookeeper`.